SCLW/Circuitry-Based-Sound/readme.md

-Depending on the desired operation, other applicable device may be CD4094, CD4014, CD4021 which are all 8-stage shift registers.
+Depending on the desired operation, other applicable devices may be CD4094, CD4014, CD4021 which are all 8-stage shift registers.

 [CD4015 Data Sheet](https://www.ti.com/lit/ds/symlink/cd4015b.pdf?ts=1607676770686&ref_url=https%253A%252F%252Fwww.google.com%252F "CD4015")